SAW at SAM SAW at SAM

 Presented in Singapore for the first time, Sonic Shaman unites experimental sound, performance and contemporary art, bringing together local and global artists, musicians and thinkers.
 As a trans-disciplinary "music festival," it offers a space where diverse practices and traditions converge in a collective experience of listening and imagination.
 This edition's theme, “Borderless,” embraces the experience of sound and artistic experimentation that transcends geographical, physical, cultural and temporal borders.

 Part of Singapore Art Week, Sonic Shaman 2026: Borderless is co-curated by TheCube Project Space and Singapore Art Museum, featuring Singapore Biennale 2025 commissions.
-This edition is a joint initiative by the National Arts Council, Singapore Art Museum and Mapletree, supported by the Singapore Tourism Board.
+This edition is a joint initiative by the National Arts Council, Singapore Art Museum and Mapletree Investments, supported by the Singapore Tourism Board.

 [PERFORMANCE] The AGENDA Hair Salon by Kim Ga Ram Sam